ggreer/the_silver_searcher/README.md

-# The Silver Searcher for Windows
+﻿# The Silver Searcher for Windows

 ## Specificities of this fork

-This repository is a fork of [Geoff Greer](https://github.com/ggreer)'s [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) for Unix.
+This repository is a fork of [Geoff Greer](https://github.com/ggreer)'s [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) for Unix, also known as 'ag'.

 It is dedicated to building a well behaved version of ag.exe for Windows.
 The original version can be built for Windows using MinGW, but it has several shortcomings that limit its usefulness for Windows users world-wide.